dino2gnt/opennms-shellexecutor-plugin/README.md

                 Display this help message
         -p, --topayload
-                Also display matched alarms as shell environment payload -c, --count
+                Also display matched alarms as shell environment payload -a, --alarm-id
+                Lookup an alarm by id and evaluate the given expression against it.
+        -c, --count
                 Only show the number of matching alarms, without alarm data